 Skill Level: Beginner

-This basic recipe for refrigerator jam is a template to use for any favorite fruit jam combination!
-This recipe works well with both fresh or frozen fruit and makes a small batch meant to be stored in the refrigerator or freezer.
+This simple recipe for refrigerator jam is a template to use for any fruit combination!
+This recipe works well with both fresh and frozen fruit and makes a small batch meant to be stored in the refrigerator or freezer.

 Quick Jam Flavor Ideas